 Most courses begin with attendance at a 3-4 day study school.
 Usually the September study schools are residential at Aberystwyth University and the Spring study schools (March/April) are online.
 For more information on Study Schools, see the Study Schools Section.
 After a certain number of module credits are completed, there may be a second study school, and some programmes offer a dedicated research school in preparation for the programme’s dissertation module.

 All our postgraduate courses have Diploma and Certificate exit points and undergraduate courses have a Diploma exit point.

 Students who are self-funding can pay for their course a module at a time, and these can be purchased from our online shop when you are ready to start them.
 For students who are being sponsored by employers, the fees are broken up into annual payments over three years.

-Once you are registered as a student, all access to University resources, your programme and module resources, and email communications, will be via your Aberystwyth University computer account.
+Once you are registered as a student, all access to University resources, programme and module resources, and email communications, will be via your Aberystwyth University computer account.